 - Subjective advertising messages about the company's products.
 Phrases like "The best chocolate in the world".
 It is subjective and nobody can confirm that information.

 - Unverified advertising messages.
-Products that promise results without any scientific support as evidence.
+Products that promise results with no scientific support as evidence.
 For example, those slimming creams that promise miracles in a few days without specifying how or why.

 These kinds of practices may pay off in the short term, but you are seriously jeopardizing the reputation of your business in the long-term.